-The space-time evolution of slip determined by the joint inversion of InSAR, local, and teleseismic seismological data is shown in Figures 8 and 9.
-The seismic moment of $M_0 =$ 4.64×10^{17} N·m ($M{\rm w}$ 5.71), slightly larger than in the ME-CAVEL point-source inversion, is released in 4 s (Fig. 8).
-We find slip to be concentrated in an 8-km-long rupture area, at depths comprised between 4 and 9 km, over which the slip reaches at least 40 cm (Fig. 9).
+The space-time evolution of slip determined by the joint inversion of InSAR, local and teleseismic seismological data, is shown in Fig. 8 and 9.
+The seismic moment of $M_o=4.64\times10^{17}N$ m (Mw=5.71), slightly larger than in the MECAVEL point-source inversion, is released in 4 seconds (Fig. 8).
+We find slip to be concentrated in a 8km long rupture area, at depths comprised between 4 and 9km, over which the slip reaches at least 40cm (Fig. 9).
 The aftershocks of the Pawnee earthquake appear to delineate the upper edge of the main slip area (Fig. 9).
-Significant slip (> 10 cm) at shallow depth is excluded thanks to the high model resolution in the 0-4-km depth range provided by the InSAR data.
+Significant slip (>10cm) at shallow depth is excluded thanks to the high model resolution in the 0-4km depth range provided by InSAR data.
 After a slow start in the hypocentral area during the first second, the rupture propagates both eastward (in agreement with the location of the MECAVEL centroid) and downward (Fig. 8).
-The rupture therefore remains entirely confined within the basement, failing to enter the superficial sedimentary cover.
-These first-order features remain valid when using the hypocenter depth of 4.7 km reported by Yeck, Hayes, et al. (2016), albeit at the cost of a slightly degraded fit and increased space-time complexity of the source.
+The rupture remains therefore entirely confined within the basement, failing to enter the superficial sedimentary cover.
+These first-order features remain valid when using the hypocenter depth of 4.7km reported by Yeck et al. (2016b), albeit at the cost of a slightly degraded fit and increased space-time complexity of the source.